gricius/redux-anecdotes/README.md

 # 6.16 Anecdotes and the backend, step3
 Modify the initialization of the Redux store to happen using asynchronous action creators, which are made possible by the Redux Thunk library.

+# 6.17 Anecdotes and the backend, step4
+Also, modify the creation of a new anecdote to happen using asynchronous action creators, made possible by the Redux Thunk library.